marshhpc/intermediate-utility-library/README.md

 ### List of functions

-**Complete everything up from "Understanding Boolean Values" to "Use the parseInt Function"** from [JavaScript Algorithms and Data Structures Certification > Basic JavaScript](https://www.freecodecamp.org/learn/).
+**Complete everything up from "Selecting from Many Options with Switch Statements" to "Use the parseInt Function"** from [JavaScript Algorithms and Data Structures Certification > Basic JavaScript](https://www.freecodecamp.org/learn/).

 **Complete everything** in [JavaScript Algorithms and Data Structures Certification > Basic Data Structures](https://www.freecodecamp.org/learn/).